 3. Best Automatic Ball Launcher for Small Dogs: iFetch Interactive Ball Launcher for Small to Medium size Dogs

-iFetch Interactive Ball Launcher is the first ball launcher ever made that started all the rage of an automatic dog ball launcher.
-This original iFetch model is designed to launch 1.5″ mini tennis balls at a distance of 10, 20, and 30 ft, which is suitable for small to medium sized dogs.
+The iFetch Interactive Ball Launcher (link to Amazon) is the first ball launcher ever made that started all the rage of an automatic dog ball launcher.
+This original iFetch model is designed to launch 1.5″ mini tennis balls at a distance of 10, 20, and 30 ft, which is suitable for small to medium-sized dogs.

 Upon unboxing the box, you’ll find the following three things: iFetch thrower, three mini tennis balls, and one AC adapter.
 You can use a power cord to play indoor or 6-cell batteries to play outdoor.
 For most parts, it has the same features as the “iFetch too” series.
 The only concern that I have with this model is the quality of the balls.
 It is poorly made and rather expensive.
 It’s better to replace the balls with Kong Xsmall Sqeeky Balls which are cheaper and more durable.